A dreamy New England getaway with family is possible just an hour west of Boston!

 Moving on.
 For coffee lovers, there’s an exceptional spot right in Southbridge called Sturbridge Coffee Roasters.
 It features coffee so artisanal and scrumptious that rumor has it some people come all the way from New York to sample it!
 A chat with the charismatic owner, Elvis, is worth the trip alone.

 Finally, the highlight of our eating around Southbridge was B.T.’s Smokehouse in Sturbridge, MA.
 This is barbecue so amazing that it has been named in the top 100 BBQ restaurants of the United States!
 Our meal (pictured below) was out of this world… and fed us for two whole days!
 YUM.

-Where to play: Of course, the #1 attraction of this region is Old Sturbridge Village, the wonderful living museum of 1800s New England.
+Of course, the #1 attraction of this region is Old Sturbridge Village, the wonderful living museum of 1800s New England.
 This spot is so unmissable that I wrote a whole other article about it.
-Read about and see beautiful photos of OSV by clicking here.
+Read about and see beautiful photos here of Old Sturbridge Village.

 Next, we found the Southbridge Optical Museum (right near Sturbridge Coffee Roasters) to be an unexpectedly fascinating spot.
 Before touring this museum, I never realized what huge contributions American Optical made to our world’s technology.

 On a less historical and more hilarious note, one highlight of the Optical Museum was the pair of novelty glasses that visitors such as my handsome son are allowed to try on.
 Doesn’t Devi look chic?
 Work it, baby!